 “You are going to be exposed to inflation any time you lock your money up in a fixed-rate investment,” says Michael Foguth, founder of Foguth Financial Group in Brighton, Michigan.
 “When rates are low, it helps people who want to borrow money, not save money.”

 3. Low relative returns

-While the yields tied to CDs are generally more favorable than they are for other more liquid bank accounts, returns are lower than they are for other asset classes such as stocks and bonds.
-Low risk investments such as CDs generally offer lower returns than high-risk, high-return investments.
+While the yields tied to CDs are generally more favorable than they are for other more liquid bank accounts, returns are typically lower than they are for other higher-risk asset classes such as stocks and ETFs.
+This presents a problem of opportunity risk.

 A look at historical CD interest rates over the past 30 years shows they have had their ups and downs.
-In the mid-1980s, 5-year CDs boasted yields exceeding 12 percent, but they’ve trended mostly downward ever since.
+In the mid-1980s, 5-year CDs boasted yields exceeded 11 percent, but they’ve trended mostly downward ever since.

-Thanks to recent moves by the Federal Reserve, CD rates have perked up, though investors would do well to shop around.
-For example, as of Nov.
-8, the average 60-month CD has a 1.42 percent annual yield, according to Bankrate’s national survey of banks and thrifts.
-But you can find several 5-year CDs above the 3 percent threshold.
+Now that CD rates have declined, investors should shop around.
+As of May 6, the average 60-month CD has a 0.67 percent annual yield, according to Bankrate’s national survey of banks and thrifts.
+But you can find several 5-year CDs around the 2 percent threshold.

 4. Re-investment risk

 When interest rates are trending downward, investors who lock in a CD rate will face the predicament of having to invest in lower-yielding CDs when their CD matures.
 This is known as re-investment risk.